linuxdeepin/dde-manual-content/src/assets/dde/en_US/p_dde.md

 | Properties       | View the basic info, share it or change the permission.      |

 >![notes](../common/notes.svg) Notes:
->   - If you are using a computer equipped with a touchscreen, long press for 1 second and release on the touchscreen.
+>   - If you are using a computer equipped with a touchscreen, long press for one second and release on the touchscreen.
 >   - On the touchpad, click with two fingers to display the right-click menu.
 >   - Press **Alt** + **M** on the keyboard to open right-click menu.